dotnet/docs/docs/framework/migration-guide/how-to-determine-which-versions-are-installed.md

 1. Query the <xref:System.Environment.Version%2A?displayProperty=nameWithType> property to retrieve a <xref:System.Version> object.
 This object identifies the version of the runtime that's currently executing the code.

-2. After you have the `Version' object, query it as follows:
+2. After you have the `Version` object, query it as follows:

    - For the major release identifier (for example, *4* for version 4.0), use the <xref:System.Version.Major%2A?displayProperty=nameWithType> property.